Snowy-headed Robin Chat

 Did You Know?

-Males sing in order to attract females.
-Their song is a fast, almost unbroken string of mimicry of other birds, with variations and powerful interspersed whistles.
+• Males sing to attract mates.
+Their song is a fast, almost unbroken string of mimicry of other birds, featuring variations and powerful interspersed whistles.

 Species Survival Plan logo